 The ideal time to dethatch your lawn is a day with mild weather that protects the grass from heat stress.
 If it rained recently, wait a few days so the soil can dry out a bit.
 Moist soil (neither wet nor dry) is ideal.

-It’s even better if you can allow for three to four weeks between dethatching and stressful weather (high heat, first frost) for lawn recovery.
+It’s even better if you can allow for 3 to 4 weeks between dethatching and stressful weather (high heat, first frost) for lawn recovery.
 That is usually how long the grass needs to completely bounce back from the mechanical stress.

 Pro Tip: Dethatch early in the morning after the dew dries out.
 The cool morning temperatures make the work more comfortable, especially if you’re removing the thatch layer with a manual rake.